pgottam/DotNetCoreWorkshop/ExerciseSolutions/Exercise #2 Configuration/README.md

 This project provide instructions to integrate Spring Cloud Services 3 with credhub backed by git for configurations

-1. Install Spring Cloud Service Plugin on to the foundation - Refer https://github.com/pivotal-cf/spring-cloud-services-cli-plugin
+1. Install Spring Cloud Service Plugin on to the foundation

       $ cf install-plugin -r CF-Community "spring-cloud-services"